Cleveland Apollo

-The Cleveland Apollo is a 4th-century BCE life-size bronze statue, now in the Cleveland Museum of Art.
-It has acquired it in 2004 using the Severance and Greta Millikin Purchase Fund.
+The Cleveland Apollo is a 4th-century BCE life-size bronze Ancient Greek statue, now in the Cleveland Museum of Art.
+It acquired it in 2004 using the Severance and Greta Millikin Purchase Fund.
+The Museum attributed the piece to Praxiteles (circa 400 to 330 BCE).
 Technical features of the Cleveland Apollo are consistent with the Late Classical Period, during Praxiteles's lifetime.
-The Museum attributed the piece to Praxiteles (Greek, circa 400 to 330 BCE).
 Scientific investigation of the sculpture and the separated parts shows that they are from the same casting.
 The age of the casting is still under review as of 2017.
 Scholarly investigation has raised several questions about it being a Praxiteles original.

 Description

 Apollo the Python-Slayer, also known as Apollo Sauroktonos (Lizard-Slayer), is attributed by the Cleveland Museum staff to Praxiteles from about 350 BCE.
 It is bronze with copper and a stone inlay.
 The height is 150 cm, the width is 66.8 cm, and the depth is 50.3 cm.
 The statue consists of its right arm above the elbow a large portion of the left arm, and the shoulder.
 Most of the left forearm and the left hand survive along with the small reptilian creature.
 The reptilian figure has the strange anatomy of a coiled snake with legs of differing sizes and attached asymmetrically.
 The inconsistencies in the reptile prove it is not a natural figure, but a smaller python from the world of mythology.
 The figure, hand, forearm and reptilian creature belong together.
 They were cast from the same melt as confirmed by analysis of the composition of the metal, the amount of lead in the metal, and the history of corrosion.